Opens: Friday, May 9 (Fox)

 The comedy will play to undemanding juvenile audiences who only want to see two of Hollywood’s bright young things diss each other for 90 minutes.
 So Fox probably has a modest hit on its hands.
 And if you’re scoring this one, give Diaz a TKO.
 She’s had more experience making fluff stand up, even if it is slightly rancid.

-Most people would spend six months with a skunk for $1.5 million, but no, this sentence unleashes a series of wildly unsuccessful attempts by the unhappily married couple, living in his unkempt flat, to get the other to give up so as to win all the cash.
-Each attempt is lamely conceived and all too predictable.
+Most people would spend six months with a skunk for $1.5 million, but no, this sentence unleashes a series of wildly unsuccessful attempts by the unhappily married couple, living in his unkempt flat, to get the other to give up so as to win ALL the cash.
+Each attempt is lamely conceived and all-too predictable.
+Also, none is designed to make a viewer care about either one.